Project Overview

 North Carolina Department of Health and Human Services

-Mathematica is developing and implementing a performance monitoring system to track whether adults in North Carolina with serious mental illness can access services and supports in the best and most integrated setting for their needs.
+Mathematica developed and implemented a performance monitoring system that tracks whether adults in North Carolina with serious mental illness can access services and supports in the best and most integrated setting for their needs.

 High-quality, person-centered long-term services and supports are foundational to Medicaid system performance, and necessary to meet state obligations under the Americans with Disabilities Act and the U.S. Supreme Court's 1999 Olmstead Decision.
 North Carolina’s Transitions to Community Living (TCL) provides long-term housing, community-based services, and supported employment.
 It promotes community integration for adults living with serious mental illness or serious and persistent mental illness.